logigearcorp/srs-gondola-website/README.md

 > * This website's email notification feature has nothing to do with email marketing campaigns in Pardot.

 ## Analytics
-Google Analytics and basic SEO tools provided by WordPress must be supported.
+* Google Analytics and basic SEO tools provided by WordPress must be supported.
+* Yoast SEO plugin (free) must be preinstalled

 # Out-scope
 The following functions are not necessary in the current version of the website.